iAbhishek91/google-cloud/Services/BIGDATA-01-analytics-services.md

   - can used in fraud detection of streaming data.
   - connector for kafka makes it easy to integrate with Apache kafka stream.

+> It is very similar to dataproc.
+Do refer to the "BIGDATA-02-dataproc-or-dataflow.png"

+## Cloud DataPrep

+Data analysis tool, which is used for cleaning, exploring and preparing data for analysis and machine learning.
+Integrated partner service operated by **Trifacta**

 ## Cloud DataLab (analyzing and visualizing data)

 - Interactive tool for data **exploration**, **analysis**, **visualization** and **machine learning**.